Page content

 14055 Berlin, Germany

-The invoice can also be sent by email with digital receipts and the declaration for travel cost coverage, indicating order number 4600028662, to the following email: dmea@messe-berlin.de.
+The invoice can also be sent by e-mail with digital receipts and the declaration on the assumption of travel expenses to the following e-mail address: dmea@messe-berlin.de.
 The invoice must be submitted as a PDF.
-The invoice should include the event, the date of participation, the reason for the invoice, and the bank details.
-In addition, a statement must be included confirming that the respective employer or university does not cover the travel costs.
+The invoice must state the event, the date of participation, the reason for the invoice and the bank details.
+In addition, a declaration must be enclosed stating that the respective employer or university will not bear the travel costs itself.

 9.4.
 Note: The invoice must indicate whether the applicant is liable for VAT or not.
 In the case of VAT liability, a VAT number must also be provided.